iawade/common_condition/README.md

 docker pull gcr.io/weighty-elf-452116-c7/brava-common-check:v4
 ```

+> [!WARNING]
+> Depending on your system’s connectivity or network speed, building the Docker/Singularity image can take over an hour.

 ## Running the pipeline!
 Once you have the docker or singularity container pulled, you can then run step 1 of the pipeline.
 First, you need to clone this repository e.g.:
 ```